COVID-19 - Latest Information

 The program provides financial assistance to small and medium-sized businesses that have been ordered to temporarily close or substantially curtail operations between December 1 and 31, 2020, January 1 and 31, February 1 and 28 and/or March 1 and 31, 2021 due to a public health order to control the transmission of COVID-19.

-The SRAR reimburses eligible small businesses in Saskatchewan for one-time, incremental expenses they have incurred to adapt their business model to operating during the COVID-19 pandemic.
+The SRAR reimbursed eligible small businesses in Saskatchewan for one-time, incremental expenses that were incurred between April1, 2020 and February 28, 2021 to adapt their business model to operate during the COVID-19 pandemic.
+Applications were open from December 22 to March 31, 2021.

 The STSSP 2 has a new eligibility period and provides financial assistance for tourism businesses that have seen a significant drop in sales revenue as a result of the COVID-19 pandemic.